abhin4v/notes/2022/just-nix-podman-combo.md

 it and its dependencies.
 You can [Homebrew] that stuff, but you know better.

 Enter [Nix].
 Nix is [a lot of things], but for the purpose of this post, it is a way to easily create reproducible development environments.
-So you quickly put together the `shell.nix` file that gathers your dependencies, and makes them present your shell's `$PATH`:
+So after installing Nix, you quickly put together the `shell.nix` file that gathers your dependencies, and makes them present your shell's `$PATH`:

 ```nix